bloch-elkouby-lab/website/events/index.md

   _“Revolutionizing Suicide Risk Assessment and Training with AI: Insights from Virtual Human Interactions and Natural Language Processing Cutting-Edge Studies.”_

-  The presentation schedule will be provided once finalized.
-Stay tuned for updates as the event approaches!
+  Details of the presentation will be provide on this website once finalized.
+Please stay tuned for more updates!

   {% endcapture %}

   {% include feature.html